NextronSystems/thor-manual/core/flags.rst

 ----------------------------------------------------------------------
 --score-info <score>

-           Set the minimum score for classifying a finding as an info.
+           Set the minimum score for classifying an assessment as an info.

+           THOR does not print objects below this score unless they are requested by --log-object.

            Default:
              30